-Lucidor is XULRunner application giving you a a classic look of Firefox with tabbed layout that behaves like it while storing data and configurations.
+Lucidor is a XULRunner application giving you a classic look of Firefox with a tabbed layout that behaves like it while storing data and configurations.
 It’s the simplest ebook reader on the list and includes configurations like text justifications and scrolling options.

-You can look out for the definition from Wiktionary.org by selecting a word and right click > lookup word options.
-It also includes options to Web feeds or web pages as e-books.
+You can look out for the definition from Wiktionary.org by selecting a word and right-click> lookup word options.
+It also includes options for Web feeds or web pages as e-books.

 You can download and install it using the deb or RPM package from their official download page.

 Bookworm is another free and open-source ebook reader supporting different file formats like epub, pdf, mobi, cbr, and cbz.

 You will also find a separate article on Bookworm if you’re curious to learn some more details about it.

 For Ubuntu or Ubuntu-based distros, you can try the following command to install it:

 In either case, head down to its website to find more details on the installation.

 Note: This is no longer developed.
 But, you can still try it out!